engineyard/ey-cookbooks-stable-v7/cookbooks/ey-clamav/README.md

 3. In order to configure times

 * EY_CLAMAV_RUNHOUR - Integer - The hour to configure the cron to run at every day
-* EY_CLAMAV_RUNMINUTE - Integet - The Minute to configure the cron to run at the mentioned hour every day
+* EY_CLAMAV_RUNMINUTE - Integer - The Minute to configure the cron to run at the mentioned hour every day